A Language Anchor-Guided Method for Robust Noisy Domain Generalization: Experiments

 2) \method shows the strongest performance gain in SVIRO (averaged to 13\%), where the most semantic information is given, proving the importance of the NLP anchor in guiding the sampling process of learning the featurizer.

-3) Among the baselines, \textbf{Mixup} frequently attains the second-best performance, suggesting that interpolation-based augmentation helps mitigate moderate noise.
-However, these gains are relatively small and inconsistent across domains.
+3) Among the baselines, \textbf{Mixup} frequently attains the second-best performance, suggesting that interpolation-based augmentation can help mitigate moderate noise.
+However, its improvements are relatively small and are inconsistent across different domains.

-4) In our noise analysis (Figure~\ref{fig:noise_analysis}), we observe the general tendency of an earlier decrease in accuracy during training as noise level increases due to noise overfitting.
-Among all evaluated methods, \method exhibits the smallest decline in accuracy as noise rises, demonstrating that our method is less prone to overfitting under noisy conditions.
-Simple loss reweighting methods in noisy labels also have the advantage of having flexibility in adapting to network architecture.
+4) In our noise analysis (see Figure~\ref{fig:noise_analysis}), we observe that the general training accuracy tends to drop earlier as noise levels increase, a sign of overfitting to noise.
+Among all evaluated methods, \method exhibits the smallest decline in accuracy with rising noise, demonstrating its resilience to overfitting under noisy conditions.
+Additionally, the flexibility of simple loss reweighting in handling noisy labels allows it to adapt well to various network architectures.
+Thus, in subsequent experiments, we use \method as the default approach unless otherwise specified.